HandrewOltenish/Godot_Projects/Readme.md

 # Hello World!

 Every journey starts with a single step.
+## Making the first 2D Game Project - Squash The Creeps 2D
 1. Upload the scene in my-first-game.
 2. Created my-first-script with a rotating 2D object.
 The script rotates the icon around, and the rotation is independent to the frametrate.